 Although the TNPRC houses six species of nonhuman primates, the primary species available for collaborative projects are macaques.

 Animal cost depends on specific requirements.
 Points to be considered are:

-A simple request for blood samples could be completed in a week’s time.
-A request requiring an approved IACUC protocol, budget and study design assistance and significant animal numbers may take several months to initialize the study and up to several years to complete.
+A simple request for blood samples could be completed within one week.
+A request requiring an approved IACUC protocol, significant animal numbers, and budget and study design assistance may take several months to initialize the study and up to several years to complete.